 When dimensioning new rope winders, the wire rope diameter is usually secondary to the required breaking force.
 On the other hand, in the case of an existing rope winder, the rope diameter is usually the first selection criterion.
 In both cases, however, it is important for the user to distinguish between the nominal diameter and the effective diameter and to understand the difference.
 The effective diameter results from the nominal diameter plus a certain design tolerance.
 CASAR special wire ropes are manufactured in a tolerance range between + 0% and + 5% (EN 12385).
 The rope diameters are usually at the upper tolerance limit, i.e. between + 2% and + 4%.

 CASAR special wire ropes thus meet the requirements of all the renowned winder drum manufacturers and can be used on their products without reserve.
-However, duced on request.
+However, limited tolerances and special tolerances can also be produced on request.